 Invasive Plants in the Lowcountry

-Our subtropical climate also presents its challenges.
-Non-native invasive plants have taken up residence across our landscape and have proven to be very difficult to control in many cases.
-Perhaps the most infamous example is the ubiquitous kudzu vine, which blankets and smothers trees, buildings – anything – that finds itself in its path, earning the appropriate nickname “the vine that ate the South.”
+However, the subtropical climate also introduces challenges, particularly the spread of non-native invasive plants.
+These species have established themselves across the landscape, often proving difficult to control.
+The most notorious example is the kudzu vine, which blankets and smothers trees, buildings, and anything in its path, earning the nickname “the vine that ate the South.”

 Wisteria